- Many users reported receiving the Acquiring license error when trying to download or update certain apps from the Microsoft Store.

 - Choose whether you want to save or delete your files during the process and continue.

-- Wait for the procedure to end and look for changes with Windows Store.
+- Wait for the procedure to end, and look for changes with Microsoft Store.

 Finally, if none of the previous steps proved successful, there’s still something you can do.

 With the introduction of Windows 10, we got ourselves a recovery option that’s similar to a clean reinstall but lets us keep our files.